You are $75 away from free shipping

 Generally, the color-correcting rules are as follows: green helps neutralize redness (like blemishes or blotchiness), yellow masks purple areas (such as broken capillaries or age spots), and peach, pink, and orange help disguise bluish spots (like dark circles and spots).

-The key to achieving gorgeous, even-looking skin is to use a buildable foundation so that your coverage is customizable.
+The key to achieving gorgeous, even-looking skin is to use a buildable foundation to customize your coverage.
 This way, you can go as sheer or as heavy as you’d like on certain areas.
-It’s crucial here that you also choose the correct shade of foundation so as to match your natural skin tone (and not look fake!).
-The L’Oréal Paris True Match™ Super Blendable Makeup comes in 45 different shades that match your skin tone and your skin’s undertones (warm, neutral or cool) for a true-to-skin result.
+It’s crucial here that you also choose the correct shade of foundation to match your natural skin tone (and not look fake!).
+The L’Oréal Paris True Match™ Super Blendable Makeup comes in 45 different shades that match your skin tone and your skin’s undertones (warm, neutral, or cool) for a true-to-skin result.

 After applying your foundation, go back and cover any remaining imperfections with a concealer that matches your skin’s tone and texture.
-Again, reach for a formula that’s buildable, such as the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer, which comes with a built-in sponge applicator for precise coverage building.
+Again, reach for a buildable formula, such as the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer, which comes with a built-in sponge applicator for precise coverage building.
 Apply your concealer, then use a beauty blender to smooth things out.
 Try the L’Oréal Paris Infallible Blend Artist Foundation Blender.

-One of the final steps in your makeup routine is to sculpt your newly even-looking skin tone.
+One of the final steps in your makeup routine is to sculpt your newly even-looking skin.
 You know what that means: contouring.
 Don’t be intimidated—although it sounds super fancy, contouring your face requires an easy technique.
-Generally, all you have to do is trace the shape of the number “3” on either side of your face, hitting your forehead, cheekbone, and jawline.
+Simply trace the shape of the number “3” on either side of your face, hitting your forehead, cheekbone, and jawline to perfect your look.
 For this step, use a concealer shade that’s two hues darker than your skin tone and be sure to blend your lines out with a makeup blender for a natural look.

-Congratulations!
-You’ve made it to the end of your makeup routine.
-Now you’re a pro at evening out your skin tone with makeup.
-But before you head out for the day (or night), lock your look into place with a few spritzes of a makeup setting spray, like the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray.
-To use, shake the bottle well, then close your eyes and spray it four to six times in ‘X’ and ‘T’ motions eight to ten inches away from your face.
-Your makeup will look fresh for hours—no touch-ups necessary.
+Now that you’ve achieved an even skin tone with makeup, you no doubt want to seal it all in.
+Spritz your skin with a makeup setting spray, like the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray, to complete your look.
+To use, shake the bottle well, then close your eyes and spray it four to six times in ‘X’ and ‘T’ motions eight to ten inches away from your face for a just-applied makeup look.

 Next up: When your skin care routine isn’t cutting it, makeup can be used to combat almost any imperfection.
-Next, read The Complete Makeup Routine for Large Pores.
+Large pores are a case in point.
+Read The Complete Makeup Routine for Large Pores for proof.

 Sign up for the latest beauty news, product samples and coupons